rigydi/terraform-azurerm-caf-es-accelerator/README.md

 **11) Bootstrap Terraform Enterprise Scale**
 - Start the script by executing
-> ./bootstrap-enterprise-scale.sh
+> ./**bootstrap-enterprise-scale.sh**

 **12) Execute**
-- The script creates the corresponding Terraform Enterprise Scale files according to your inputs.
+- The script creates the required Terraform Enterprise Scale files according to your inputs.
+Adjust the Terraform files if required.
-- Adjust the previously created Terraform files if required.
-Continue by using standard Terraform commands such as 'terraform init' and 'terraform apply'.
+- Continue by using standard Terraform commands such as **terraform init** and **terraform apply**.

 </br>

+# Setup Diagram

 ![Diagram](./docs/Diagram.svg "Diagram")

 </br>

-## Examples
+# Examples

 Examples can be found in the [examples](./examples/) folder.

 </br>

-## Documentation
+# Documentation

 Additional documentation can be found in folder [docs](./docs).